Negros-based 14th CMO Battalion, 2 Marawi heroes receive awards

 This year’s CMOR founding anniversary was anchored on the theme, “A Strong Partner Towards Sustainable Development, and a Just and Lasting Peace.”

-The celebration, held at the headquarters’ Function Hall, was streamed over a video-teleconference in accordance with the health protocols amid the coronavirus disease 2019 (Covid-19).
+The celebration, held at the headquarters’ Function Hall, was streamed over a video-teleconference in accordance with the health protocols amid the coronavirus disease 2019 (Covid-19) crisis.

 The CMOR said in a statement that it believes in the importance of touching the hearts and winning the minds of the people and strengthening the local community, and in the power of using philanthropic acts to help achieve transformational change.

-“We remain steadfast in achieving the Philippine Army’s mission by providing significant support to its operations by providing competitive CMO operators into its ranks,” it added.
+“We remain steadfast in achieving the Philippine Army’s mission by providing significant support to its operations by providing competitive CMO operators into its ranks,” it adde

 Source: Philippines News Agency